foerstj/sumcol/README.md

 ## Installation

 If you use DSLOA, put the "Summons Collection LoA" files into the DSLOA folder.
-They are split by functional type (Standard / Non-Standard) and by DS version of the creatures (Vanilla = creatures from the Kingdom of Ehb & the Utraean Peninsula / LoA = creatures from the LoA map).
+They are split by functional type (Standard / Non-Standard) and by DS version of the creatures (KoE+UP = creatures from the Kingdom of Ehb & the Utraean Peninsula / LoA = creatures from the LoA map).

 If you use vanilla DS1, put the "Summons Collection Vanilla" files into the Resources folder.
 They contain the Vanilla creatures (from the Kingdom of Ehb & the Utraean Peninsula), and are split by functional type (Standard / Non-Standard).

 Don't use both at the same time, and don't use the LoA builds with vanilla DS1.
-The builds are different because the engines calculate damage differently
+The builds are different because the engines calculate damage differently.

 Spells are added to PContent, which means they appear in shops & drops with some probability.\
 Note: unfortunately, scrolls are excluded from PContent, so they won't appear on original maps without mods.
 See my minimod scrolls-in-shops for a solution.